airpodsreplicas/airreps/docs/version-info/airpods-3.md

 # AirPods 3

-Click the hyper-link on the 'Version' column to find reviews for the given model.
+Click the hyperlink on the 'Version' column to find reviews for the given model.

 | Version                                                              | Chip         | Has Features                                                                                                                                                                    | Missing Features                                                        |
 |----------------------------------------------------------------------|--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------|